 Set out below are the subsidiaries and joint ventures of the Group.
-The subsidiaries and joint ventures listed below have share capital consisting solely of ordinary shares and the country of incorporation is also their principal place of business.
+The subsidiaries and joint ventures listed below have share capital consisting solely of ordinary shares and the country given in the address of the registered office is also their principal place of business.